Some posts contain compensated links. Please read this disclaimer for more info.

 - Paski Sir – Hard sheep’s milk cheese produced exclusively from milk for the sheep on the island of Pag

 - Paski Sir iz maslinove komine – This cheese recently won the best hard sheep’s milk cheese at the 2014 world cheese championship.
-Its Paski cheese which has been submerged in an olive oil extract.
+Its Paski cheese has been submerged in an olive oil extract.

 Our Favourite Gligora Cheese